kubernetes/enhancements/keps/0000-kep-template.md

 [Tools for generating]: https://github.com/ekalinin/github-markdown-toc

+**ACTION REQUIRED (Seriously):** There must be an issue in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes/issues) referencing this KEP and targeted a release milestone *before the [feature freeze](https://github.com/kubernetes/sig-release/tree/master/releases) of the targeted release*.

+## Release Sign off Checklist

+Check these off as the are completed for the release team to track.
+These must be updated for the feature to be released.

+- [ ] Issue in release milestone linked to KEP (insert link here)
+- [ ] Design
+- [ ] Test Plan
+- [ ] Graduation Plan
+- [ ] Implemented
+- [ ] Documented

 ## Summary

 The `Summary` section is incredibly important for producing high quality user focused documentation such as release notes or a development road map.